PKU-YuanGroup/ImgEdit/Benchmark/Multiturn/Multiturn_readme.md

 # Multi-Turn
 Multi-round editing tasks are divided into three categories: content understanding, content memory, and version backtracking.
 Each task has different editing instructions.
 The same type of editing instructions are saved in the same json file.
 Each instruction consists of 2-3 sub-instructions, which are executed in sequence to generate multiple edited images.
-And through multi-round editing tasks, we judge by manual judgment, because GPT-4o is currently unable to accurately judge multi-round editing tasks.
+And through multi-round editing tasks, we run these tests manually and judge by manual judgment.

 ## Input
+The benchmark images can be downloaded from huggingface [Benchmark.tar](https://huggingface.co/datasets/sysuyy/ImgEdit/blob/main/Benchmark.tar)

 A JSON file containing image edit instructions

 ```json